mikenomitch/containers/README.md

   // Configure default port for the container defaultPort = 8080;

-  // Specify multiple required ports that must be ready before the container is considered booted
+  // Specify multiple required ports that must be ready before the container is considered started
   // if this is not specified, by default, you will wait only defaultPort requiredPorts = [8080, 9090, 3000];